 1942 The Goleta Sanitary District is formed pursuant to the Sanitary District Act of 1923.
 Service is initially provided by a small primary treatment plant on the Marine Air Base property (later to become part of UCSB)

 1968 The District installs 36” outfall pipe to discharge treated wastewater 1 mile off Goleta Beach

-1960s-70s A majority of the District's underground collection system installed as a majority of Goleta’s residential tracts are constructed
+1960s-70s A majority of the District's underground collection system are installed as a majority of Goleta’s residential tracts are constructed

 1988 The District completes the first major treatment plant upgrade project including new secondary clarifiers, odor reduction towers, chlorine contact channel, and upgrades to the existing primary clarifiers, headworks, and digesters

-1994 The District completes construction of the region’s first water reclamation facility with capacity to produce up to 3 million gallons per day for irrigation use
+1994 The District completes construction of the region’s first water reclamation facility with the capacity to produce up to 3 million gallons per day for irrigation use

 2012 District completes the second major treatment plant upgrade to full secondary-treated level for ocean discharge

 2017 Regional Water Quality Control Board issues new NPDES permit for upgraded plant facility

-2017 Board approves new mission and vision statements setting direction for growth in environmental stewardship, resource recovery, and energy self sufficiency
+2017 Board approves new mission and vision statements setting the direction for growth in environmental stewardship, resource recovery, and energy self-sufficiency